Sunday, November 29, 2009

 Drain the potatoes in a large colander.
 When the potatoes have finished draining, place them back into the dry pot and put the pot on the stove.
 Mash the potatoes over low heat, allowing all the steam to escape, before adding in all the other ingredients.

-Stir well and place in a medium-sized baking dish.
+Add warm liquid mixture to the potatoes and stir to incorporate, place in a medium-sized baking dish.
 Throw a few pats of butter over the top of the potatoes and place them in a 350-degree oven and heat until butter is melted and potatoes are warmed through.

 Note: When making this dish a day or two in advance, take it out of the fridge about 2 to 3 hours before serving time.
 Bake in a 350-degree oven for about 20 to 30 minutes or until warmed through.